 - What is the deadline to sign up for formal sorority recruitment?

-- Friday, August 9th at 12:00 PM CST.
-We need this deadline so the Greek office can effective have time to communicate with Housing and Residence Life regarding early move-in for potential new members.
+- The deadline to register for 2020 Fall Sorority Recruitment is Friday, August 7th at 12:00 PM CST.
+We need this deadline so the Greek office can effectively have time to communicate with Housing and Residence Life regarding move-in for potential new members

 - Basic Recruitment Schedule:

 - Thursday, August 13th: Potential New Member (PNM) Move-In for Residential students

 - Thursday, August 13th: PNM Orientation and Meet the Greeks